toelt-llc/KiPy/code/README.md

 The files are annoted large csv tables containing the kinematics informations from each experiments.
 In the files the trials are individually separated.
 Some experiments contain one single long trial (eg. the *Ball On Bar* exercise) and others contain several shorter trials.
 A trial is considered as an individual attempt to complete one task.
 Additionaly, the files also contain detailed experiments setup data.
 This data is removed during the pre-processing step in order to save only the dataframe containing the timed kinematics for a given trial.

 ## Content
+Due to privacy security, the raw data files cannot be accessed publicly and therefore are not available in the repository.
+The extracted dataframes are stored and compressed with the pickle library.
+The notebooks display example usage and analysis.

 **Modules**
 *anim.py* Module containing the various animations methods used in notebooks and scripts.